 Honors and awards

-- Listed in Best Lawyers in America, Labor and Employment (2018-present)
+- Listed in Best Lawyers in America, Labor and Employment, Employment Law – Management (2018-present)

-- Listed in DC and Maryland Super Lawyers (2017-present)
+- Listed in Super Lawyers Maryland, Employment & Labor (2017-present)

 - Named to Top Attorney List by Bethesda Magazine (2019)